 The Government’s final response, published in March 2018, broadly accepted the Law Commission’s recommendations.
 Care Minister Caroline Dinenage confirmed that the Government would “bring forward legislation to implement the model when parliamentary time allows.”

 The Mental Capacity (Amendment) Bill was introduced to the House of Lords on 3 July 2018.
-Second reading is scheduled for 16 July.
 The Bill broadly follows the Law Commission’s recommendations, with some changes.

 This briefing paper relates to England and Wales only.